joebb97/joebb-website-source/content/about/faq.md

 ## Why is your website pink?

-My blog is pink because I really like pink and pastel colors.
-I appreciate their friendly and comforting qualities, both of which I try to bring to my interactions with others.
+My website is pink because I enjoy pink and pastel colors.
+I appreciate their friendly and comforting qualities, both of which I try my best to bring to my interactions with others.

-I've also found the stigmas regarding cis-gendered straight men and the color pink silly and unfair, so I say we **yeet em'** to the curb.
+## Thoughts on workplace discrimination of all shapes and sizes?

+Let's avoid that in any way possible.

+Technology should try to be everything-neutral and provide net good to real people.

+## How about those same forms of discrimination in higher-education?

+Let's also avoid that in any way possible.

 ## Why do you have a website / blog?